b3mery/Covid19-Web-Scraper/README.md

-# Covid Data Stats Web Scrapper
+# Covid Data Stats Web Scraper

-Basic Web Scrapper for getting latest Covid-19 Stats from <a href='https://covidlive.com.au/'>Covid Live (AU)</a>.
+Basic Web Scraper for getting latest Covid-19 Stats from <a href='https://covidlive.com.au/'>Covid Live (AU)</a>.

 Project was made for <a href="https://www.udemy.com/course/100-days-of-code/">100 days of code on Udemey.</a>